Wiring Switches to Light Bulbs: Notation and terminology

 \begin{itemize} \item The order of a finite sequence of vertex presses is irrelevant to the final on/off states of all vertices. \item We may as well assume that each vertex is pressed at most once, since pressing it twice produces the same effect as not pressing it at all. \end{itemize}

-Thus instead of talking about a {\it finite sequence} of vertex presses, we can talk about a {\it set} of vertex presses and represent this set as an $n$-dimensional column vector $x\in\F_2^n$ (where $\F_2=\{0,1\}$ denotes the field with two elements), with $x_i=1$ if and only if vertex $i$ is pressed once and $x_i=0$ if it is not pressed at all.
+Thus, instead of talking about a {\it finite sequence} of vertex presses, we can talk about a {\it set} of vertex presses and represent this set as an $n$-dimensional column vector $x\in\F_2^n$ (where $\F_2=\{0,1\}$ denotes the field with two elements), with $x_i=1$ if and only if vertex $i$ is pressed once and $x_i=0$ if it is not pressed at all.
 Similarly, we represent the initial on/off state of the vertices by a column vector $c\in\F_2^n$, with $c_i=1$ if and only if vertex $i$ is initially lit.
-Lastly, we represent the wiring $W$ as an element in $M(n,n;\F_2)$, the space of $n\times n$ matrices over $\F_2$.
-Specifically, $W=(w_{i,j})$, where $w_{i,j}=1$ if and only if vertex $j$ affects the on/off status of vertex $i$; we insist that $w_{i,i}=1$ for all $i\in S$.
-The {\it degree of vertex $i$}, $\deg(i)$, is the number of $1$s in the $i$th column of $W$ (or equivalently the cardinality of $F(i)$), and the {\it degree of $W$}, $\deg(W)$, equals $\max\{\deg(i):i\in S\}$.
+Lastly, we represent the wiring $W$ as an element in $\M(n,n;\F_2)$, the space of $n\times n$ matrices over $\F_2$.
+To be specific, $W=(w_{i,j})$, where $w_{i,j}=1$ if and only if vertex $j$ affects the on/off status of vertex $i$; we note that $w_{i,i}=1$ for all $i\in S$.
+The non-zero entries in the i-th row of W lists those vertices that switch vertex i on or off.
+The non-zero entries in the j-th column list those vertices that are switched on or off by vertex j.
+The matrix W is, in fact, the transpose of the adjacency matrix for the directed graph G. With these conventions, the vector $v=Wx+c\in\F_2^n$ is such that $v_i=1$ if and only if vertex $i$ is lit, assuming we have initial configuration $c$, wiring $W$, and vertex presses given by $x$.